bobthemighty/punq/README.rst

       :target: https://punq.readthedocs.io/en/latest/?badge=latest
       :alt: Documentation Status

+An unintrusive library for dependency injection in modern Python.
 Inspired by `Funq`_, Punq is a dependency injection library you can understand.

 - No global state